What information could you include in an employee code of conduct?

 Employee dress code example

-We allow all our employees to dress in smart casual clothing, however, please adhere to the following dress code rules.
-Please do not wear jeans, leggings or any see-through items of clothing.
-Do not wear items of clothing that are printed with illegal statements, swearing or profanity.
+We allow all our employees to dress in smart casual clothing; however, please adhere to the following dress code rules.
 This is so that you can help to be respectful to your colleagues, customers and clients.
-When our offices are visited by managers and certain clients, we expect all of our employees to dress in casual business clothes.
-In these circumstances, you should wear formal trousers/skirts/dresses or/including a smart shirt/blouse and plain, closed-toe shoes.
+When our offices are visited by managers and certain clients, we request all of our employees to dress in casual business clothes.
+This includes, for example, trousers/skirts/dresses or/including a smart shirt/blouse and plain, closed-toe shoes.

 Employee breaks example